Last updated on October 12th, 2021 at 01:15 pm

 Where traditional fertility clinics can set you back over $1,000, these startups can help you understand your fertility for a fraction of the price.
 And if you’re planning a family, you’ll probably want to start saving asap for diapers, baby formula, and all the other expenses.

 While female fertility has long been discussed openly, male fertility is only now becoming more mainstream and accessible.
-Given that over 15% of couples can now expect fertility issues when trying to get pregnant, it’s valuable to know about your sperm earlier than later so you can start making a plan in the event of the unexpected.
+Given that 20 – 25% of couples can now expect fertility issues when trying to get pregnant, it’s valuable to know about your sperm earlier than later so you can start planning in the event of the unexpected.
 After all, if you’re unable to conceive the old fashioned way, modern medicine offers many solutions.
 Best case scenario: you part with a small amount of cash today for the peace of mind of knowing you’re fertile and in good shape to start a family.

 The best part about modern at-home fertility tests?
 They’re extremely convenient and easy to use.
 Let’s examine a few of the most cutting-edge male fertility testing services like Dadi, Legacy, Fellow, and YO Sperm to see how they work exactly.
 By the end, hopefully you’ll be able to decide if at-home fertility testing is right for you and which kit is best for your needs.

 How do home sperm tests and male fertility kits like Dadi, Legacy, Fellow, and YO Sperm work?

 Image Source: Dadi

 Imagine you’ve made the decision to test your sperm – a very sound choice.
 Well done, sir.
 But how exactly does it work?
 With at-hime kits from Dadi, Legacy, Fellow, and YO Sperm, you barely have to leave the living room, er bedroom — whichever sets the mood and allows for a few minutes of privacy.